Skip to main content...

 Unsigned Will Given Effect Despite Fluctuating Mental State of Will-Maker

-In this article we will discuss important points from Gibb Estate (Re), 2021 BCSC 2461 https://www.bccourts.ca/jdb-txt/sc/21/24/2021BCSC2461.htm on mental capacity, validity of wills, and the court’s duty to give effect to a deceased’s intentions whenever possible.
-While in the hospital after suffering a heart attack, a BC man named John Gibb requested that his lawyer prepare […]
+In this article we will discuss important points from Gibb Estate (Re), 2021 BCSC 2461 on mental capacity, validity of wills, and the court’s duty to give effect to a deceased’s intentions whenever possible.
+While in the hospital after suffering a heart attack, a BC man named John Gibb requested that his lawyer prepare a new […]

 Family Dispute Leads to Contested Committeeship Application